 OHF HAS FIVE PROGRAMMES AS FOLLOWS:

-3. OHF Community identifies the poorest of the poor and assist them by building them houses, toilets and wells.
-Our house building program in Cambodia has given joy and hope to thousands.
+- OHF Community identifies the poorest of the poor and assist them by building them houses, toilets and wells.
+Our house building programme in Cambodia has given joy and hope to thousands.
 They love the cool, neat houses that OHF has built for them.
-We are open to partnering churches, foundations and companies to expand this program.
+We are open to partnering churches, foundations and companies to expand this programme.

 Operation Hope Foundation’s mission is to help the poor in developing countries by establishing long term operations in the countries we operate in.
 We have to invest in infrastructure and equipment as well as train a team of local staff to perform according to the standard operating systems that are established.